rsarky/Mammographic-Mass/index.md

 ---

 ## Discrimination of benign and malignant mammographic masses based on BI-RADS attributes and the patient's age.
-This website demonstrates the project made my Rohit Sarkar for the course Digital Medicine taught by Professor Raghupathi Cavale
+This website demonstrates the project made by Rohit Sarkar for the course Digital Medicine taught by Professor Raghupathi Cavale

 ### Contents :